IntrepidPursuits/sherpa/ios/ios_testing_references.md

 }
 ```

 In the above example, the `SearchViewModel` can be initialized with a `NetworkingLayer` to allow a mock `NetworkingLayer` to be injected into the `SearchViewModel`.
 In this example `NetworkingLayer` is a protocol and as a result the live and mock network layers can both conform to the protocol.
+The class `DefaultNetworkingLayer` conforms to `NetworkingLayer` and is included as a default initializer.
 Using protocol is an effective way to implement dependency injection.

 ### Expectations